This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 Company Deregistration HK$1,000

-What Is the Deregistration or Strike Off of a Hong Kong Company?
+What is the Deregistration or Strike Off of a Hong Kong Company?

-Strike Off Company or Deregistration Services in Hong KongA deregistration of a Limited Company in Hong Kong takes place when a business no longer was to continue operations.
+A deregistration of a Limited Company in Hong Kong occurs when a business decides to cease operations.
 That company must officially apply to cease operations with the Companies Registry.
 The Companies Registry will proceed to deregister the company from the Register of Companies once the application has been received.

-Requirements for the Deregistration of a Hong Kong Company
+Requirements for Hong Kong Company Deregistration

-It is advisable to see out professional help to launch the company deregistration application process.
+It is advisable to seek out professional help to launch the company deregistration application process.
 This is because the process is technical, and it affects the company’s property too.
 Limited companies which have been incorporated in Hong Kong must meet the following requirements to qualify for deregistration:

 • All members must agree to deregister the company